herve4m/quay-collection/docs/quay_api_token_module.rst

         msg: "The OAuth access token is: {{ token_details['access_token'] }}"

     # The following example creates an organization, an OAuth application, a user
-    # account, and then generates an OAuth access token for that user account.
+    # account, and a team, and then generates an OAuth access token for this user
+    # account.
+    # The team grants organization admin rights to the user.
     # The OAuth access token of an existing super user is required to create the
-    # organization, the application, and the user account.
+    # organization, the application, the user account, and the team.
     - name: Ensure the organization exists herve4m.quay.quay_organization:
         name: production